-Organization and Roadmap to the Paper.
-The remainder of the paper is organized as follows: §2 presents the abstract memory model used in CodeSurfer/x86, and an algorithm to recover variable-like entities, referred to as a-locs (for abstract locations), from an executable. §3 presents an abstract-interpretation-based algorithm, referred to as value-set analysis (VSA), to recover information about the contents of machine registers and memory locations at every program point in an executable. §4 presents an improved a-loc recovery algorithm. §5 describes how the various algorithms used in CodeSurfer/x86 interact with each other. §6 presents Device-Driver Analyzer for x86 (DDA/x86)-a tool built on top of CodeSurfer/x86 to analyze device-driver executables for bugs-and presents a case study in which DDA/x86 was used to find bugs in Windows device drivers. §7 discusses related work. §8 presents our conclusions and directions for further work.
+Organization.
+The remainder of the paper is organized as follows: $\S 2$ presents the abstract memory model used in CodeSurfer/x86, and an algorithm to recover variable-like entities, referred to as a-locs (for abstract locations), from an executable. $\S 3$ presents an abstract-interpretation-based algorithm, referred to as value-set analysis (VSA), to recover information about the contents of machine registers and memory locations at every program point in an executable. $\S 4$ presents an improved a-loc recovery algorithm. $\S 5$ describes how the various algorithms used in CodeSurfer/x86 interact with each other. $\S 6$ presents Device-Driver Analyzer for x86 (DDA/x86)-a tool built on top of CodeSurfer/x86 to analyze device-driver executables for bugs-and presents a case study in which DDA/x86 was used to find bugs in Windows device drivers. $\S 7$ discusses related work.